Tuning the organic persistent room-temperature phosphorescence through aggregated states†

-Persistent (long-lived) room-temperature phosphorescence (pRTP) materials from a single molecule with different polymorphs are rare reported and need to be further investigated.
-In the current work, we have designed and synthesized an asymmetric molecule composed of carbazole and benzofuran based D-A-D' pRTP materials i. e., (4-(9H-carbazol-9-yl)phenyl)(dibenzo[b,d]furan-2-yl)methanone (DBF-BZ-Cz).
-The compound DBF-BZ-Cz, exhibits different polymorphism with various pRTP properties, including difference on their phosphorescent color and lifetimes.
-It was shown for the first time the tuning of long-lived phosphorescence of simple compound through controlling the aggregated state.
+Persistent (long-lived) room-temperature phosphorescence (pRTP) materials from a single molecule with different polymorphs are rarely reported and need to be further investigated.
+In the current work, we have designed and synthesized an asymmetric molecule composed of carbazole and benzofuran based D–A–D′ pRTP materials, i.e., (4-(9H-carbazol-9-yl)phenyl)(dibenzo[b,d]furan-2-yl)methanone (DBF-BZ-Cz).
+The compound DBF-BZ-Cz exhibits different polymorphs with various pRTP properties, including a difference in their phosphorescence color and lifetimes.
+The tuning of long-lived phosphorescence of a simple compound through controlling the aggregated state is shown for the first time.
 The color of its pRTP changed from light-yellow to orange, while its pRTP lifetime shifted from 0.76 to 0.32 s.
-Furthermore, it is noted that a clear negative correlation between fractional free volume (FFV) in the crystals and the pRTP lifetime can be drawn out for the ketone derivatives.
-The current work demonstrates the pRTP properties can be tuned in one single compound via controlling the aggregated states, which provides a new strategy for the investigation and application of organic long-lived phosphorescence.
+Furthermore, it is noted that a clear negative correlation between the fractional free volume (FFV) in the crystals and the pRTP lifetime can be drawn out for the ketone derivatives.
+The current work demonstrates that the pRTP properties can be tuned in one single compound via controlling the aggregated states, which provides a new strategy for the investigation and application of organic long-lived phosphorescence.

 - This article is part of the themed collection: 2019 Journal of Materials Chemistry C HOT Papers